 • Upkeep and upgrading of facilities and amenities in the estates

-Cyclical Maintenance Works
+Cyclical Works

 • Cyclical repairs and redecorations and repainting of buildings